-Complying With HIPAA and Texas Privacy Laws (On Demand Webinar)The Texas Medical Privacy Law is even more stringent than its federal counterparts, HIPAA and the HITECH Act.
+Complying With HIPAA and Texas Data Security Laws (On Demand Webinar)The Texas Medical Privacy Law is even more stringent than its federal counterparts, HIPAA and the HITECH Act.
 Do you know how these laws apply to you and your pactice?

 HIPAA Training for Medical Office Staff (On Demand Webinar)This webinar provides training for medical office staff to help practices comply with federal and state privacy laws.